-Fig. 3).
-When a voltage pulse is applied, it is converted into the voltage across the tunneling junction, from which the VCCS responds according to the resonant tunneling simulation results of Fig. 1 to release a current, continuously adapted to take into account the changing charge on the FG.
-The electrons released in the write process are stored on the FG capacitor and a voltage, V{FGI} is created (Fig. 3):
+The simplest way to model this system is to connect the VCCS that contains all the above information to a capacitor with capacitance $C{\rm T}$, the total capacitance coupled to the FG from the tunneling junction and the charge blocking barrier (calculated from a parallel-plate approximation as 2 μ Fcm-2; see Fig. 3).
+When a voltage pulse is applied, it is converted into the voltage across the tunneling junction, from which the VCCS responds according to the RT simulation results of Fig. 1 to release a current, continuously adapted to consider the changing charge on the FG.
+The electrons released in the write process are stored on the FG capacitor, and a voltage V{FG1} is created (see Fig. 3)